 - Keep reminding yourself that “you’ve got this!”: Remember that you’ve come this far and have adapted to constant uncertainty and changing circumstances probably most of your life.
 Keep going with what you are already good at and equipped to handle!

 For me, even writing this blog to our Zapped family and fans has lifted my mood.
-And, we’re pretty excited to introduce our new BOLT BEANIE with super-cool fully reflective lightning bolts and a warm and cozy fit as the cold creeps in this winter.
+And, we’re pretty excited to introduce our new BEANIES that are MADE IN CANADA with super-cool fully reflective yarns to keep you warm and cozy as the cold creeps in this winter.